AderCode/RestockBot/README.md

 # RestockBot

-A simple web crawler to check for stock availability a specific size of an item on the Hot Topic website.
+A simple web crawler to check for stock availability of a specific size of an item on the Hot Topic website.

 Utilizes:
   - Axios